-The first three plates in the Mnemosyne Atlas, identified by the letters A, B and C, are an extraordinary diorama that, with the incisiveness of just a few images, succinctly demonstrates the complexity and practicality of the pioneering hermeneutical device which is the Bilderatlas.
-The function of the three opening plates is to define the “modes of orientation”, in other words, the spatial, historical and cultural co-ordinates in which expressions of the classical tradition are manifested, (see, in Engramma, the reading of plates A, B and C – Through the Maze: Seminario Mnemosyne 2015).
+The first three panels in the Mnemosyne Atlas, identified by the letters A, B and C, are an extraordinary diorama that, with the incisiveness of just a few images, succinctly demonstrate the complexity and practicality of the pioneering hermeneutical device which is the Bilderatlas.
+The function of the three opening panels is to define the “modes of orientation”, in other words, the spatial, historical and cultural co-ordinates in which expressions of the classical tradition are manifested, (see, in Engramma, the reading of Panels A, B and C – Through the Maze: Seminario Mnemosyne 2015).

-Plate A, the plate that immediately precedes Plate B, demonstrates three different ways of mapping reality: cosmological, geographical and genealogical (see the essay on a reading of Plate A: Seminario Mnemosyne 2015a).
-In Plate B, the eye is drawn to one of the central themes of the preceding plate: the relationship between the macrocosm and the microcosm, and the shifts in this system of relations (plate, enlargements, captions and details).
+Panel A, the panel that immediately precedes Panel B, demonstrates three different ways of mapping reality: cosmological, geographical and genealogical (see the essay on a reading of Panel A: Seminario Mnemosyne 2015a).
+In Panel B, the eye is drawn to one of the central themes of the preceding panel: the relationship between the macrocosm and the microcosm, and the shifts in this system of relations (Panel, enlargements, captions and details).

-The ten images pinned to Plate B demonstrate and highlight a feature common to them all: the centrality of the human body which is placed at the centre of most of the images.
-The items displayed on the plate are placed in a discontinuous chronological order: mediaeval illustrations and drawings of two Renaissance masters, treatises on traditions of magic and the occult, and the survival of iatro-astrology into the C18th.
+The ten images pinned to Panel B demonstrate and highlight a feature common to them all: the centrality of the human body placed at the heart of most of the images.
+The items displayed on the panel are placed in a discontinuous chronological order: mediaeval illustrations and drawings of two Renaissance masters, treatises on traditions of magic and the occult, and the survival of iatro-astrology into the eighteenth century.
 In the sequence, the oscillations between different stages of interdependence between microcosm-macrocosm and un unstable equilibrium between the heavens and the earth are made clear.

-The brief note left by Warburg and his collaborators as a comment on the plate explains that it deals with:
+The brief note left by Warburg and his collaborators as a comment on the panel explains that it deals with: